Dario Amodei, Demis Hassabis & Jensen Huang: Compressing a Century of Biology into a Decade

 NVIDIA: GPU-Powered Generative Models for Drug Discovery and Genomics

-Chipmaker NVIDIA, known for its AI hardware, has in recent years also become a key player in AI software for life sciences.
-CEO Jensen Huang often highlights healthcare as a domain where accelerated computing and AI models are catalyzing a “revolution”.
-In his March 2024 keynote at NVIDIA’s GTC conference, Huang introduced new AI workflows tailored to drug discovery and genomics, declaring: “Proteins and genes and brainwaves – anything you can digitize, so long as there’s structure, we can probably learn some patterns from it.
+Chipmaker NVIDIA, known for its AI hardware, has become a central player in AI software for life sciences.
+CEO Jensen Huang often highlights healthcare as a domain where accelerated computing and AI models are catalyzing a "revolution".
+In his March 2024 keynote at NVIDIA's GTC conference, Huang declared: "Proteins and genes and brainwaves – anything you can digitize, so long as there's structure, we can probably learn some patterns from it.
 And if we can learn the patterns, we can understand its meaning.
 If we can understand it, we might be able to generate it as well.
-And so therefore, the generative revolution is here.” genengnews.com.
-This encapsulates NVIDIA’s perspective that biological data has become ripe for AI – with enough GPU computing, models can be trained to understand complex biological systems and even generate novel biological designs (like new drug molecules or synthetic genes).
+And so therefore, the generative revolution is here."
+[13] This encapsulates NVIDIA's perspective that biological data has become ripe for AI.

 -